 Continuous pharmacotherapy for OUD is identified on the basis of the days covered by the days' supply of all prescription claims for any OUD medication (see list below) or number of days for which the drug was dispensed in a physician office or treatment center with the exceptions noted in this paragraph.
 The period of continuous pharmacotherapy starts on the day the first claim for an OUD medication is filled/supplied (index date) and lasts through the days' supply of the last claim for an OUD medication.
 To meet the 180-day requirement and be eligible for the measure, the date on the first claim for an OUD medication must fall at least 180 days before the end of the measurement period.
-For claims with a days' supply that extends beyond the end of the measurement period.
+For claims with a days' supply that extends beyond the end of the measurement period, count only the days for which the drug was available to the individual during the measurement period.
 If two or more prescription claims occur on the same day or overlap, the surplus based on the days' supplies accumulates over all prescriptions.

 However, if another claim is submitted after a claim for an injectable/implantable OUD medication or an oral OUD medication that is dispensed in an office or treatment center, the surplus from the day's supply for the injectable/implantable or office-dispensed medication is not retained.